I am now on Twitter! Meet me on Twitter here (my nick is pkrumins.)

 The second half of the lecture is devoted to solving recurrence equations.
 Three methods are presented:

-- Substitution method,
+- Substitution method

-- Recursion-tree method, and
+- Recursion-tree method

-- The Master method.
+- The Master method

 Here is the whole lecture: